What Are Power Tools?

 3. Jigsaw

 A jigsaw has a thin, reciprocating blade that moves up and down to cut various shapes and patterns into wood or metal sheets.
 It enables detailed curved cuts not possible with circular saws.
+From cutting out sink holes in countertops to crafting custom shapes and fitting trim around corners, the jigsaw is the go-to tool whenever a straight cut is not what you need.
+For workshop-based curved cuts and resawing lumber, a bandsaw offers additional precision and consistency, though a jigsaw handles most portable curved-cut tasks effectively on its own.

 - Used to make intricate or interior cuts